-2.7.2 Choosing Weak Encryption
+2.7.2.
+Choosing Weak Encryption

 Like all algorithms that use 40 bit keys, RC2/40 is considered by many to be weak encryption.
-A sending agent that is controlled by a human SHOULD allow a human sender to determine the risks of sending data using RC2/40 or a similarly weak encryption algorithm before sending the data, and possibly allow the human to use a stronger $% \left( 1\right) =\left( 1\right) \left( 1\right)$ encryption method such as tripleDES.
+A sending agent that is controlled by a human SHOULD allow a human sender to determine the risks of sending data using RC2/40 or a similarly weak encryption algorithm before sending the data, and possibly allow the human to use a stronger encryption method such as tripleDES.

-2.7.3 Multiple Recipients
+2.7.3.
+Multiple Recipients

 If a sending agent is composing an encrypted message to a group of recipients where the encryption capabilities of some of the recipients do not overlap, the sending agent is forced to send more than one message.
-It should be noted that if the sending agent chooses to send a message encrypted with a strong algorithm, and then send the same message encrypted with a weak algorithm, someone watching the communications channel may be able to learn the contents of the strongly-encrypted message simply by decrypting the weaklyencrypted message.
+Please note that if the sending agent chooses to send a message encrypted with a strong algorithm, and then send the same message encrypted with a weak algorithm, someone watching the communications channel could learn the contents of the strongly-encrypted message simply by decrypting the weakly-encrypted message.